-If you’re involved in clinical management, the difficulties in coordinating patient communication will come as no surprise to you.
-In a busy hospital environment where doctors and nurses are rushed and running around, there’s little time to discuss important aspects of patient care.
+If you’re involved in clinical management, the difficulties in coordinating hospital patient communication will come as no surprise to you.
+In a busy hospital environment where doctors and nurses are rushed, there’s little time to discuss important aspects of patient care.

 According to a 2008 report from Australia’s National Health and Hospitals Reform Commission, every year doctor-patient communication problems contribute to more than half a million dollars in preventable patient complications in emergency rooms alone.
 To reduce such problems, it’s crucial that contact between patients and caregivers is improved where possible.

 One of the main tools many hospitals use to improve this process is the whiteboard.
 Whiteboards at a patient’s bedside can be a great platform to relay all sorts of information from patient to caregiver and vice versa.
 From logging details of the patient’s condition to providing motivation in the form of visible daily goals and discharge dates, there’s little that nurses on the ward can’t convey with a bedside board.

 However, while whiteboards can facilitate better hospital patient communication, they’ll only do so if they’re used correctly.
 Inefficient whiteboard use only serves to make communication more time-consuming and less useful.
 If your care team are still struggling to communicate effectively with patients despite using whiteboards, here are two tips to improve their functionality.